ConorFWild/pandda_2_gemmi/docs/debugging.md

 2. For each binding site, at least 30 datasets that do not contain ligands bound there.
 This is generally not possible to guarantee ahead of PanDDA analysis, however if the total number of datasets is greater than 100, with the typical fragment screen hit rates of ~15%, predominantly in a small number of hotspots, this is likely.
 This factor may also diagnose poor results from relatively screens.
 3. A relatively high resolution (in practice over 80% of hits found at XChem are discovered in crystal structures with a resolution better than ~2.1 Angstrom)

 Of course, every crystal system is different, and depending upon the exact data being analyzed, good results may be possible without meeting any or even all of these requirements.
 However, this will likely require manually specifying significant numbers of parameters and a strong understanding of both the crystal system and PanDDA methodology.
-In general, 200-300 datasets should be sufficient for very good results in even relatively heterogeneous systems.
+In general, 200-300 datasets should be sufficient for very good results in even relatively heterogeneous systems with default settings.

-## The PanDDA Input Data File Structure
+### The PanDDA Input Data File Structure

 PanDDA expects input data with the following structure: